NilsEckerle/LaborC-IES-Teil-2/Lastenhaeft.md

 ### States

 **AUF START/WAITING:**
-- [ ] 5 Hz blinking wenn bereit zu starten. - blink in *waiting start* state
+- [x] 5 Hz blinking wenn bereit zu starten. - blink in *waiting start* state
-- [-] zusaetslich folgendes ausgeben in 1 Hz: `Hey you.
+- [x] zusaetslich folgendes ausgeben in 1 Hz: `Hey you.
 I am in state WAITING.
 Send me an ’S’ so that I can start or send me a ’?’ so that I can give you help.`